SriramB-98/SriramB-98.github.io/_pages/about.md

 ---

 Hi, my name is Sriram.
 I am currently a Masters' student in the Computer Science department in the University of Maryland, College Park.
 I am currently interested in pushing the boundaries of machine learning and AI to make them more reliable and thus applicable over a wide variety of domains.

+Previously, I was a research fellow at Microsoft Research India and worked with Nagarajan Natarajan and Venkata Padmanabhan on building ML models for simulating network behaviours.
+I was also advised by Prof Sunita Sarawagi at IIT Bombay for my Bacehlor's thesis which involved evaluating the performance of BERT derived representations when given text with uncommon named entities.